alphanome-ai/gnn-causality-research/project-plan.md

 ## Visualization

-- Choose a visualization tool capable of handling graph-based data, such as Neo4j with Bloom, Gephi, or a Python library like NetworkX.
+- Choose a visualization tool capable of handling graph-based data.
 - Design the visualization to represent different types of connections (e.g., solid lines for direct references, dashed lines for inferred relationships).
 - Include interactive features that allow users to click on a node (textual section or financial metric) to see all connected elements and the nature of their connections.